luohwu/MARSS_python_AGX/README.md

 Explore the capabilities of this example to integrate speech recognition and image streaming.
 Feel free to adapt and extend this project to suit your specific needs.

 ## Questions

-Should you have any questions, please don't hesitate to contact Luohong.wu@balgrist.ch
+If you have any questions or require further assistance, please do not hesitate to contact [Luohong.wu@balgrist.ch](mailto:Luohong.wu@balgrist.ch).
+We are here to help you make the most of this example application.